 Teaching kids about money is essential.
 Financial literacy is one of the key skills for a good life – it really can be the difference between a comfortable life with all your needs met or having debt collectors seize your furniture, car, or even your house.

-It took us many years to learn how to have financial freedom – and we knew we wanted our kids to learn the same lessons young, to not waste the time and money we did while learning.
+I was pretty lucky with the financial habits and foundations that were set for me, but it took many around me years to learn how to have financial freedom.
+So Dave and I have always known we wanted our kids to learn the same lessons young, and to try to ensure they don’t waste time and money.

-Over the years we’ve taught our kids what we can about money (my kids could probably recite my ‘credit cards are evil’ rant by heart).
-They’ve read The Barefoot Investor and The Barefoot Investor for Families.
+Over the years we’ve taught our kids what we can about money (my kids could probably recite my ‘we need spend and saving’ rant by heart).
+We have The Barefoot Investor, The Barefoot Investor for Families and Barefoot Kids ready to read with our kids.
 And we talk about how we manage our money, saving, superannuation, and investing, all the time.

 MoneyTime have generously given a 25% discount to my readers.
 Get the AU version here, the NZ version here, or the USA version here.

-• learned skills so they can do paid work for me
+- learned skills so they can do paid work

 But MoneyTime walking them through how to do all of the above seemed to give them the final push they needed to actually do it all.

-I’m very impressed, so I had share MoneyTime with you.
+I’m so impressed and can’t wait for my kids to work through the program.
+So I had share MoneyTime with you.
 Let’s take a look at it.

 Overview of MoneyTime